 8 a.m. until sundown, 365 days a year

 Welcome to North Peninsula State Park

-Almost three miles of beautiful, unspoiled Florida beach beckons visitors to this park.
-Bask in the sunshine, enjoy an afternoon swimming in the refreshing waters of the Atlantic Ocean, or try a hand at surf fishing.
+Almost three miles of beautiful, unspoiled Florida beach beckon visitors to this park.
+Bask in the sunshine, enjoy an afternoon swimming in the refreshing waters of the Atlantic Ocean or try a hand at surf fishing.

 During the months of May through September, marine turtles including the loggerhead, green and occasionally a rare leatherback journey to the shores of North Peninsula State Park to nest.